php-fig/fig-standards/proposed/extended-coding-style-guide.md

 When a file contains a mix of HTML and PHP, any of the above sections may still be used.
-If so, they MUST be present at the top of the file, even if the remainder of the code consists a closing PHP tag and then a mixture of HTML and PHP.
+If so, they MUST be present at the top of the file, even if the remainder of the code consists of a closing PHP tag and then a mixture of HTML and PHP.

 When the opening `<?php` tag is on the first line of the file, it MUST be on its